TRTM: Template-based Reconstruction and Target-oriented Manipulation of Crumpled Cloths: Experiments

 \subsection{Single-arm Cloth Manipulation Results}

-We modify one single-arm flattening strategy \cite{imitate} to our mesh group setting, where a canonical group target is assigned around the cloth image center, as shown in Figure \ref{Figure4}.
+We modify one single-arm flattening strategy \cite{imitate} to our mesh group setting, where a canonical group target is assigned around the cloth image center, as shown in Fig. \ref{Figure4} (b).
 At each operation episode, our single-arm agent will drag the visible group vertex to its target position that has the longest distance.
-Within the real world, we single-arm flatten $ 3 \times 50 $ randomly dragged, folded, and dropped cloth configurations four times each, during which we report the increased top-view coverage values, as shown in Figure \ref{Figure5}.
+Within the real world, we single-arm flatten $ 3 \times 50 $ randomly dragged, folded, and dropped cloth configurations four times each, during which we report the top-view coverage values, as shown in Fig. \ref{Figure5} (b), in orange.

 We compare our single-arm flattening results with the VCD work \cite{VCD}, where some random-shooting actions are optimized by a dynamic model trained within the simulation environment.
-For a fair comparison, we let the VCD agent flatten $ 3 \times 50 $ randomly dragged, folded, and dropped template cloths, their results are shown in Figure \ref{Figure5}, in gray.
+For a fair comparison, we let the VCD agent generate actions to flatten $ 3 \times 50 $ randomly dragged, folded, and dropped template cloths, while keeping the rest setting the same, their results are shown in Fig. \ref{Figure5} (b), in gray.

 Experimentally, for those boundary-dragged cloth configurations, our single-arm flattening agent can directly recover the dragging action from the mesh distribution, and thus can unfold the cloth within two operation episodes.
-However, compared with the above dual-arm flipping agent, the single-arm dragging agent requires more operations to flatten a crumpled cloth, and usually sticks around some configurations where corners and edges are folded inside, like the last row in Figure \ref{Figure4}.
-To flatten these states, some reveal-and-drag actions can be introduced in future work.
+However, compared with the above dual-arm flipping agent, the single-arm dragging agent requires more operations to flatten a crumpled cloth, and usually sticks around some configurations where corners and edges are folded inside, like the last row in Fig. \ref{Figure4} (b).
+To flatten these states, some explicit reveal-and-drag actions can be introduced in future work.